lokeshGiri3003/TriWizardathon/README.md

 ## Our solution?

 A multi-layered phishing detection system that goes beyond traditional blacklist checks.
 It integrates whitelisting, blacklisting, threat intelligence APIs (VirusTotal), and an ML model (Random Forest) to accurately detect phishing URLs in real-time.

-Unlike static tools like Google Safe Browsing or antivirus software, our approach adapts to zero-day phishing URLs and provides real-time protection with minimal resources—perfect for mobile and rural users.
+Unlike static tools like Google Safe Browsing or antivirus software, our approach adapts to zero-day phishing URLs and provides real-time protection with minimal resources and perfect for mobile and rural users.

 ## Problem Statement